osaguild/template-api-ts/README.md

-# template-node-typescript
+# template-api-ts
-template repository for typescript x node
+template repository for api using typescript, node and aws-cdk